|

 pulldown.
 Click Export.

-image on right).
+right).

-2: IFC Output from a within a Scheme
+Method 2: IFC Output from a within a Scheme

-This method is similar to Method 1 but applies if a user
+This method is similar to Method 1 but applies if a user already has a

-A-3-1-Modeling
+A-3-1-Modeling Spaces

-The follow section explains the recommended methods for
+The follow section explains the recommended methods for modeling spaces

-modeling spaces to be exported as IFC Space (IfcSpace?)
+to be exported as IFC Space

 objects.

-Onuma Planning System™
+Onuma System™

-output as IFC Spaces without additional set up.
+IFC Spaces without additional set up.

 There are 3 ways to add spaces